Introduction

 Case Study 1: Commercial Building Savings

-- Heating and Cooling Reduction: The added insulation led to a 25% reduction in heating and cooling costs annually.
+- Heating and Cooling Reduction: The better insulation resulted in a fantastic 25% drop in annual heating and cooling costs.

-- Long-term ROI: The initial investment in thicker walls was recouped within five years through utility savings.
+- Long-term ROI: The initial investment for thicker walls was paid back in just five years thanks to significant savings on utilities.

 Disaster Resistance and Wall Thickness